This post contains affiliate links.

 1) Located on the 94th floor of the Hancock Building, the 3rd tallest building in Chicago.

-2)Gimmick: “Tilt” ride that allows patrons to extend over the side of the building on a hydraulic powered, glass shield. ($7.00 surcharge)
+2)Gimmick: “Tilt” ride that allows patrons to extend over the side of the building on a hydraulic powered, glass shield. ($7.00 surcharge) It’s pretty fun, pretty scary, but not worth waiting more than 10 minutes to participate.

 3) $44 Fast Pass Admission, $20 Adult general admission, $13 youth general admission.